 Larry Holdren was convicted and sentenced in February 1985, of six counts of sexual assault.
-He was sentenced to thirty to sixty years in prison.
+He was sentenced to 30 to 60 years in prison.
 He had been arrested and charged in 1983.

 The victim in this case had been attacked while jogging in December 1982.
 A man approached her from the other direction wearing a hooded jacket and pushed her down a hill.
 The victim lost her glasses during the fall and was then dragged by the assailant to a storm sewer, where she was raped vaginally, anally, and orally.
 The assailant ejaculated over her face.